Sunscreen-tech/compiler_benchmarks/README.md

-# FHE Compiler Benchmarks
+# FHE compiler benchmarks
-Benchmarks for various FHE compilers and instruction for running them.
-This guide supposes you're using AWS Linux, but these instructions can be modified for other distributions as well.
+In this repo, we provide benchmarking code for various FHE compilers and instructions for running these benchmarks.
+Our guide supposes you're using AWS Linux, but these instructions can be modified for other distributions as well.

+These benchmarks are used as part of [our paper]() on the [Parasol compiler]().
+We ran the benchmarks on an AWS c7a.16xlarge machine.

 # Prereqs
 ## Submodules